Why Workshops by Bryce Hedstrom?

 • What to teach

-See the handout for this presentation here: http://www.brycehedstrom.com/wp-content/uploads/2011/09/THE_BASICS_OF_TPRS2.pdf
+See a handout that corresponds to this presentation here: https://www.brycehedstrom.com/wp-content/uploads/2011/09/THE_BASICS_OF_TPRS2.pdf

 TPRS IN UPPER LEVEL CLASSES (Levels 2 – AP)